>> Top Black Friday Offers (Still Active) <<

 What is Disk Cloning Software?

-Disk Cloning software is specialist software which can be used to create an exact (1:1) copy of a computer’s hard drive which is then replicated to a secondary (often bigger or faster) hard disk or SSD drive.
-Making an exact copy of a disk means that all existing data which is stored on the original (or source) hard drive including the operating system, any installed applications, system settings plus all existing user data is also copied across to the new disk during the cloning process.
+Disk Cloning software is specialist software which can be used to create an exact (1:1) copy of a computer’s hard drive, a copy of the data which is then immediately replicated across to a secondary (often bigger or faster) hard disk or SSD drive.
+Making an exact copy of a disk means that all existing data which is stored upon the original (or source) hard drive including the operating system, installed applications, system settings plus all existing user data is also copied across to the new disk during the cloning process.

 Below is a quick look at the top 5 choices mentioned in this guide, scroll down further for the full and detailed list of free disk cloning software titles.